Microlocal Theory of Legendrian Links and Cluster Algebras: Diagrammatic Weave Calculus and Initial Cycles

 In the process of implementing each of these replacements, we must argue that the resulting set is still spanning the homology group $H_1(L)$.
 For that, we observe that if a replacement of $\gamma_g$ by $\partial \S_g$ is done before the replacement of $\gamma_f$ by $\S_f$, the sugar-free hull $\S_g$ must not contain the face $f$ inside.
 This follows from the fact that $f\in \S_g$ implies $\S_f\subset \S_g$.
 Therefore, we can use the set $\{\partial \S_g \mid g\in \S_f\}$, which is already in the basis set due to the partial order, and $\partial \S_f$ to recover $\gamma_f=\partial f$.
 This shows that the resulting set after the replacement of $\gamma_f$ by $\partial \S_f$ as above, is still a basis for $H_1(L)$. \end{proof}

-Example \ref{ex:replacement} below partially illustrates this replacement procedure in a particular Hasse diagram for the initial absolute cycles $\fS(\bG)$.
 The choice of completion of $\fS(\bG)$ to a basis in $H_1(L(\ww(\bG))$ is a neat instance of the natural appearance of quasi-cluster structures in (symplectic) geometry.
-There is no particular canonical manner by which we can typically choose a basis for this complement but, as we shall explain, the different choices all lead to the same cluster structure {\it up to} monomials in the frozen variables, i.e.~a quasi-cluster structure, see Appendix I.
+There is no particular canonical manner by which we can typically choose a basis for this complement but, as we shall explain, the different choices all lead to the same cluster structure {\it up to} monomials in the frozen variables, i.e.~a quasi-cluster structure.
 The dualization process, via the Poincar\'e pairing, requires a choice of basis.
 Therefore, there is no canonical choice of {\it initial relative cycles} associated to the set $\fS(\bG)$ unless the later spans $H_1(L(\ww(\bG))$.
 In a general situation, we can at least consider the following concept.

 \begin{definition} Let $\bG$ be a GP-graph, $L=L(\ww(\bG))$, $\Lambda=\Lambda(\bG)$ and $\fS(\bG)$ its set of initial absolute cycles on $L$.
 Let $\fB$ be a basis of $H_1(L)$ which is obtained by adding naive absolute cycles to the set $\fS(\bG)$.
 Then the \emph{initial relative cycles} associated to $\fB$ is the collection $\fB^\vee$ of linear combinations of naive relative cycles whose relative homology classes form a basis of $H_1(L,\Lambda)$ dual to the basis $\fB$ of $H_1(L)$.\end{definition}